The Therapy Approach

 EMDR, or Eye Movement Desensitisation and Reprocessing, is a specialised form of psychotherapy designed to support processing of difficult experiences and issues.
 Originally developed to support people with PTSD, EMDR is now used for many different types of difficulties and is recommended for processing traumatic memories.

-During processing sessions, the EMDR therapist uses bilateral stimulation of moving left to right through eye movements, physical tapping, or listening to sounds.
-This movement keeps the all parts of the brain online and allows for memories to be fully processed.
+EMDR involves using bilateral stimulation through eye movements, physical tapping, or listening to sounds.
+This allows for all the needed parts of the brain to stay online and then for memories and distress to be fully processed.
 In this way, EMDR aims to remove the emotional charge of the memory and stop it from causing distress in the present.

-This approaches involves understanding and working with these adaptions and working with the nervous system to create a felt sense of safety to facilitate the change a person wants.
+This approaches involves first understanding and working with these adaptions along with the nervous system to create a felt sense of safety to facilitate the change a person wants.
 It aims to support a person to gain a better understanding of what is interfering with daily life and discover new ways of dealing with this.

 I use Judith Herman's 3 phases model which starts with stabilising any difficulties (e.g. anxiety, flashbacks, panic attacks, depression, sleep issues, etc.) by building up emotional regulation strategies and creating a felt level of safety.
 The focus then moves to processing root cause of any issues and supporting a person to take care of their needs, environment, and relationships.